-The McPherson Center, located adjacent to the Timken Physical Education Building, is the home for the Department of Exercise, Sport, and Nutrition Sciences with faculty offices, a student lounge and state-of-the-art classroom and laboratory facilities.
+The McPherson Center, located adjacent to the Timken Physical Education Building, is the home for the Exercise Science and Sport Business majors, with faculty offices, a student lounge and state-of-the-art classroom and laboratory facilities.
 The building was made possible through a lead gift from Richard '50 and Dorothy (Werstler '49) McPherson.
 The center is part of the McPherson Academic and Athletic Complex.